YKChang92/SDN/README.md

 The trained parameters are in "parameters".

 Dataset: the dataset can be download at: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.
+And the password is: xxxx.
 The dataset contains six folders: im1(no flash glass images), im2(flash glass images), im3(no flash ground truth), im4(flash ground truth), im5(fusion ground truth), im6(detected over exposure regions).

 test_list1.npy(for synthetic1), test_list2.npy(for synthetic2),test_list3.npy(for real) indicate the indices of test images.